 The best way to get an immediate grasp of the concepts presented by FOR LIFE ON EARTH is to read the books, brochures and leaflets that illustrate our science.

 Animal Models in Light of Evolution is a science book written at a very advanced level for the highly trained scientist or medical specialist.

 Thankfully the authors have written an excellent layman’s version of this work: an FAQS book in every-day language, published especially for the non-scientist, outlining all the main scientific concepts governing the reasons why we do not rush our children and other relatives to the vet when they are sick.
-Please click to buy this very important FAQS book:
+Please visit the link to buy this insightful FAQS book:

 Click here to read referenced quotes from the pharmaceutical industry, who acknowledge the failings of animal experiments in their drug development process and write about this often and openly in the scientific literature.

-This lecture at Toronto University is an excellent way to gain a grasp of FLOE’s illustration of up-to-date scientific principles that demonstrate why our companion animals are not capable of predicting responses for us.
+This lecture at Toronto University is an excellent way to gain a grasp of FLOE’s illustration of up-to-date scientific principles, that demonstrate why our companion animals are not capable of predicting responses for us.
 It underlines, in no uncertain terms, why the medicines which treat our family member animals are clearly labelled “keep away from children”.

 This lecture is also a tremendous wake-up call to the reality of a deeply flawed, antiquated system that is now challenged by current scientific knowledge.

 Compelling and entertaining, watching this film is a great introduction to our illustration of the science that governs this aspect of our health, and the lecture is delivered by co-author of Animal Models in Light of Evolution, Dr Ray Greek MD.

 Personalised Medicine are treatments for the 21st century.
 This is an incredibly exciting field in which treatments are being designed specifically for you and you alone – for your unique genetic makeup.
 Today scientists understand that even identical twins differ entirely in diseases and treatment requirements.
 This makes an absolute nonsense of any animal model.